rmmckay/ccli/README.md

           └―― <other files optional>
   ```

-Regression tests and integration tests should be marked as such:
+Integration tests should be marked as such:
 ``pytest.mark.integration``
-and/or
-``pytest.mark.regression``
-(or both)
 The intent is to (A) make unit tests run faster, (B) de-couple coverage from behavior, and (C) make
 it obvious where to find/add associated tests.
 Then, ``pytest -k`` makes it simple to select which
 tests to run.